 If you have questions about your child’s development, it is wise to consult with your pediatrician and other medical specialists as soon as possible.
 If you believe that your child’s cerebral palsy was due to a medical error, you should also seek the assistance of an experienced birth injury attorney.

 If you are seeking legal help for a loved one with cerebral palsy, it is critical that you choose a lawyer and firm that focus solely on birth injury cases.
 Here at Reiter & Walsh ABC Law Centers, we have exclusively been helping children with birth injuries since 1997.
 Our team of award-winning birth injury attorneys works closely with our in-house nursing staff, top medical experts, forensic specialists, and care-planning professionals to fight for birth injured children and their families.
 We work together to understand the causes of our clients’ injuries, the areas of medical negligence, and the long-term care needs of our clients.
 Our exclusive focus on birth trauma and birth injury allows our attorneys to extend exceptional legal service to our clients.

-If your child was diagnosed with a birth injury from medical malpractice, such as Erb’s palsy, cerebral palsy, a seizure disorder, or hypoxic-ischemic encephalopathy (HIE), Erb’s palsy, or a seizure disorder, the birth injury lawyers at Reiter & Walsh, P.C. can help.
+If your child was diagnosed with a birth injury from medical malpractice, such as cerebral palsy, hypoxic-ischemic encephalopathy (HIE), Erb’s palsy, or a seizure disorder, the birth injury lawyers at Reiter & Walsh, P.C. can help.
 We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
 Our birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We encourage you to reach out to our team in any of the following ways:

 Free Case Review | Available 24/7 | No Fee Until We Win